Most items ship same day.

 I would however, be remiss if I did not mention an unusual mashed potato ingredient that my mom swore by...READY?
 Mayonnaise.
 Yes really.
 A couple of heaping tablespoons of mayo always found their way into her pot of mashed spuds.
 No idea where she got the idea, but this family of potato farmers loved them!
 It most likely has something to do with the fat and starch like the butter-in-first trick.
 Google it, or you could always ask Alton Brown.

 Homemade Turkey Gravy.
 Your gravy is only as good as the stock and the pan drippings you use.
 Pan drippings are best when you keep a bit of stock or other liquid in the bottom of the pan while roasting.
 Doing this will prevent burnt bits from making your gravy bitter.
 You can also add cut up veggies like onions, carrots, or celery to the liquid to add further depth of flavor.
-Since they'll be in the oven for a while, chop up larger chunks of veggies instead dicing.
+Since they'll be in the oven for a while, chop up the veggies into larger chunks instead dicing.

 When you’re not making your own poultry stock, Swanson Chicken Stock is my go-to supermarket brand.
 It’s widely available and makes a fine gravy when added to good pan drippings.